Yisrael Galili

 Yisrael Galili (ישראל גלילי; 10 February 1911 – 8 February 1986) was an Israeli politician, government minister and member of Knesset.
-Before Israel's independence in 1948, he served as Chief of Staff of the Haganah.
+Before Israel's independence in 1948, he served as Chief of Staff of Haganah, the main Zionist paramilitary organization that operated for the Yishuv in the British Mandate for Palestine.

 Biography

 Yisrael Berchenko (later Galili) was born in the town of Brailiv in the Russian Empire (now Ukraine).
-His family immigrated to Palestine when he was three years old and settled in Tel Aviv.
-Galili attended school there and apprenticed with a printer.
+His family immigrated to Palestine when he was three years old and settled in Jaffa.
+Galili attended school there and apprenticed to be a printer.

 Galili was a founder of the HaNoar HaOved ("Working Youth") youth group, and of Na'an, a kibbutz where he lived until his death.

 Military career

 Galili began his military career in 1927, when he enlisted in the Haganah.
 He was appointed to the organization's leadership committee in 1935, and was later placed in charge of Acquisitions and Armaments.
 During the Second World War, he was involved in preparations to counter an anticipated German invasion of Palestine.
 He was appointed Chief of Staff of the Haganah in 1946, and served in that capacity until June 1948 when he was removed by David Ben-Gurion in what was called the "Generals' Revolt".